datastax/dsbulk/manual/settings.md

 For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).

 The default value is the special `CQL_DATE_TIME` value.
-When parsing, this format recognizes all CQL temporal literals; if the input is a local date, the timestamp is resolved using the time zone specified under `timeZone`, at midnight.
-When formatting, this format produces formatted output of the following form: '2011-12-03 10:15:30.567 CEST'.
+When parsing, this format recognizes all CQL temporal literals; if the input is a local date or date/time, the timestamp is resolved using the time zone specified under `timeZone`.
+When formatting, this format uses the `ISO_OFFSET_DATE_TIME` pattern, which is compliant with both CQL and ISO-8601.

 Default: **"CQL_DATE_TIME"**.